danfuzz/samizdat/doc/language-guide/03-functions.md

 will yield from.
 It is also valid to define an explicit yield variable, as with non-function closures.
 See "Yield Defintion" above.

-Similar to immutable variables, functions may be exported from a module by prefixing the definition with `export`.
+Similar to immutable variables, functions can be exported from a module, by prefixing the definition with `export`.

 Examples: